cyberiums/cyberdoc/docs/_legacy/Contract-Tutorial.md

 #### Using the online compiler

 If you don't have solC installed, you can simply use the online compiler.
 Copy the source code above to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/) and then your compiled code should appear on the left pane.
-Copy the code on the box labeled **Geth deploy** to a text file.
+Copy the code on the box labeled **Geth Flavours deploy** to a text file.
 Now change the first line to your greeting:

     var _greeting = "Hello World!"